techfolios/template-old/projects/StickerBook.md

 Although it wasn’t a very stunning accomplishment, I believed that this project was important in helping me understand what I wanted to be in the future.
 This was one of the first things I had ever created.
 My drawing/crafting skills are terrible and I had seen that with the power of a text editor, I could make things I could be proud of too.
 This project was an important milestone in helping me realize that programming things is something that I could wake up every morning and look forward to doing.

-The source code can be found at https://www.dropbox.com/s/wm6y7x6lq80xkk3/StevenBraunStickerShock2.3.zip?dl=0
+The source code can be found [here](https://www.dropbox.com/s/wm6y7x6lq80xkk3/StevenBraunStickerShock2.3.zip?dl=0)